Yaya-Cout/Nwagyu/src/reference/tutorial/10-score.md

 The implementation itself isn't hard, it's just a counter.

-In the `main()` function outside of the loop, we just add the current score
+In the `main()` function outside the loop, we just add the current score
 variable:

 ```c